Schmitzi/webserv/study/notes.md

 -> [started checking] check ALL error codes

--> should stuff like "error sent" etc. keep being printed before we actually do it (in handleEpollOut)?
+-> should stuff like "error sent" etc. keep being printed before we actually do it (in handleEpollOut)? - NO

 <!-- -> [switched but needs to be tested more] HTTP/1.1 will by default set the connection to "keep-alive"
 	only shows the connection for close if: